Heterogeneous Coefficients, Control Variables, and Identification of Multiple Treatment Effects: Introduction

 Endogeneity is often a problem in these models because we are interested in the effect of treatment variables on an outcome, and the treatment variables are correlated with heterogeneity.
 Control variables provide an important means of controlling for endogeneity with multidimensional heterogeneity.
 For treatment effects, a control variable is an observed variable that makes heterogeneity and treatment variables independent when it is conditioned on (\citealp{RR:1983}).

 We use control variables to give necessary and sufficient conditions for identification of average treatment effects based on conditional nonsingularity of the second moment matrix of the vector of dummy treatment variables given the controls.
-This result is familiar in the binary treatment case, but its generalization to multiple treatments appears to be new.
-With mutually exclusive treatments we find that, provided the generalized propensity scores (\citealp{Imbens 2000}) are bounded away from zero with probability one, a simple condition for identification is that their sum be bounded away from one with probability one.
+This first main result is familiar in the binary treatment case, but its generalization to multiple treatments appears to be new.
+With mutually exclusive treatments we find that, provided the heterogeneous coefficients are mean independent from treatments given the controls, a simple identification condition is that the generalized propensity scores (\citealp{Imbens:2000}) be bounded away from zero and that their sum be bounded away from one, with probability one.
+This condition is the same as common support, that the support of treatment variables conditional on the controls is equal to the marginal support of the treatment variables.
+Thus our second main contribution is to show that, with mutually exclusive treatments, conditional mean independence and common support are jointly sufficient for identification, a substantial weakening of the standard assumption that conditional independence hold jointly with common support (e.g., \citealp{Frolich:2004}).
+We also extend our analysis to distributional and quantile treatment effects, as well as corresponding treatment effects on the treated.
 These results provide an important generalization of \citet{RR:1983}'s classical identification result for binary treatments.